SimonKvantdator/SoME1/index.md

 [comment]: <> (This .md file is automatically generated from main.tex)

+---
+author:
+- Simon Jacobsson
+title: |
+    What is a tensor?\
+    Tensors from physics explained in unnecessary rigour using concepts from functional programming\
+---

 If you ask a physics professor what a tensor is, they will likely tell you that "it is something that transforms like a tensor."
 I was personally a bit disappointed hearing this as a Master's student in